 While PayPal has become a giant in the world of online money transfers, it is not the only company that’s growing.
-Case in point, the industry is continually searching for innovations which can change the face of everyday transactions, and major players are starting to make their presence know.
+Case in point, the industry is continually searching for innovations that can change the face of everyday transactions, and major players are starting to make their presence know.
 With a lot of room for other competitive services, we can’t help but mention a few:

 - Google Wallet

-When comparing these names with PayPal, the main thing to take away is that the latter is a substantial multi-service platform which has been around for generations.
+When comparing these names with PayPal, the main thing to take away is that the latter is a substantial multi-service platform that has been around for generations.
 Unfortunately, competitors are not as diverse and prominent as PayPal, but that could soon change.
 While Stripe focuses on online businesses and helping start-ups, Payoneer Inc. is the face of online shopping.
 Of course, Google Wallet or Payza are more comprehensive in their approach and bring something unique to the table –depending on your individual or business requirements.

 Ultimately, what PayPal and other companies teach us about money is that there are alternatives, meaning that we won’t need to ever settle for inconvenient transfer fees, restricted accounts, or country limitations.